mac-65/Solaris_8_x86_VM/README.md

 | <code>sol-8-u7-lang-ia.iso</code>    | <code>6164e7e2d24f2291689f2b1f82fccc0b</code> | Optional languages image |
 | <code>sol-8-u7-install-ia.iso</code> | <code>91029b86d9eb130a73d83e7a67a817df</code> | This ISO image is<br>not used in these steps. |

-* These ISOs will build a Solaris installation with the following characteristics after all of the steps have been performed in this guide (from <code>/etc/release</code>):<br><br>
+* These ISOs can build a Solaris installation with the following characteristics after all of the steps have been performed in this guide (from <code>/etc/release</code>):<br><br>
 ![Solaris 8 2/02 s28x_u7wos_08a INTEL](./images/Solaris-8-x86-Desktop.png)<br>